When someone asks the parent of an adopted child, “Where is her real mom?” it can be really hurtful.

 WANT TO BE ABLE TO SPEAK UP FOR YOURSELF?

-Vote for the best comeback when someone asks where is your adoptive child’s real mom
+10 Best replies when someone asks where is your adoptive child’s real mom

 More adoption comebacks you might like